 Whether you bake them from scratch or buy plain cupcakes to decorate, here are 10 easy approaches:

 Before the advent of muffin tins, cupcakes were baked in individual tea cups (hence “cup” cakes) or ramekins.
-The first reference to the miniature cakes dates to 1796, when a recipe for “cake to be baked in small cups” appeared in the cookbook, “American Cookery.”
+The first reference to these miniature cakes dates to 1796 when a recipe for “cake to be baked in small cups” appeared in the cookbook, “American Cookery.”
 The earliest documentation of the term “cupcake” was in Eliza Leslie’s Receipts cookbook in 1828 (receipt is an earlier term for recipe).
 [Source]

 Back then, cupcakes were easier to make than cakes because they cooked much faster.
 It took a long time to bake a cake in a hearth oven; cupcakes were ready in a fraction of the time.
 [Source]

-The cupcake was once known as the 1-2-3-4 cake, because the recipe called for 1 cup of butter, 2 cups of sugar, 3 cups of flour and 4 eggs—plus 1 cup of milk and 1 spoonful of baking soda.
+The cupcake was once known as the 1-2-3-4 cake because the recipe called for 1 cup of butter, 2 cups of sugar, 3 cups of flour, and 4 eggs—plus 1 cup of milk and 1 spoonful of baking soda.

-Muffin tins (doing double duty as cupcake tins) became widely available around the turn of the 20th century, and offered a new convenience to bakers of muffins and cupcakes.
+Muffin tins (doing double duty as cupcake tins) became widely available around the turn of the 20th century and offered a new convenience to bakers of muffins and cupcakes.
 But the next convenience took a while longer: For easier removal of cupcakes from the pan, paper and foil cupcake pan liners were created after World War II.

-Cupcakes evolved into children’s party fare, but in the last decade they have taken a more sophisticated turn.
+Cupcakes evolved into children’s party fare, but in the last decade, they have taken a more sophisticated turn.
 First, some younger couples began to choose “cupcake trees” instead of conventional wedding cakes.
 This prompted a flurry of cupcake articles and recipes, and ultimately the opening of boutique cupcake bakeries nationwide, offering what has become an everyday treat.

 *Both receipt and recipe derive from the Latin recipere, to receive or take.
 Receipt was originally used in medieval English to designate a formula or prescription for a medicinal preparation, and the symbol Rx emerged in medieval times.
 The sense of receipt as a written statement that money or goods have been received emerged later, at the beginning of the 17th century.
 In terms of cooking instructions, recipe became an alternative to receipt in the 18th century, gradually replacing it over time.
 Here’s more.